 Tampa, Florida 33602

-Like other Florida cities there is a lot to do in the area and you may not be coming directly from the airport to the cruise port.
-If so, we have the estimated distances and drive times between a number of popular areas in the city:
+Like other Florida cities there is a lot to do in the area, and you may not be coming directly from the airport to the cruise port.
+If so, we have the estimated distances and drive times between a number of popular areas in the region:

 - Orlando International Airport: 90 miles | 1 hr 30 minutes